 Best E-Bikes in Minnesota (2026)

 Minneapolis consistently ranks among America's most bike-friendly cities, with over 200 miles of bikeways and a culture that rides year-round.
-Minnesota also allows motors up to 1000W (higher than most states), giving you extra power for headwinds and winter conditions.
+Minnesota also has no statewide e-bike helmet law and a standard 750W three-class system, so most mainstream e-bikes are ready to ride here without modification.

 Class system